paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/06/dissertation/index.md

 A few years after Yorkshire and Tyne Tees Television merged, the Managing Director of the combined group, Bruce Gyngell, decided to place the two stations under a single ‘Channel 3’ umbrella brand.
 The board at Yorkshire Television weren’t keen about re-branding their station, but agreed to experiment with the idea at Tyne Tees, which was renamed Channel 3 North East.
 Its ident featured a large gold numeral ‘3’ from which the words North East emerged, and was put together by a design company in Leeds.
 It was nothing new or original, in fact it was pretty bland, and reportedly created in an afternoon.
 An extended ident was also produced, that sometimes featured before the local news, in which various landscapes from the region where intertwined with groups of three (three swimmers, three kids on swings etc.) as well as local personalities from the channel.

 However this was as far as the brand went, and viewers were confronted with pretty much of what went before.
 It also caused confusion with continuity announcers often presenting the channel as “Tyne Tees Television, broadcasting on Channel 3 in the North-East” or similar mouthfuls, matched with an ident including both Channel 3 North East, and Tyne Tees names.
 As a result it wasn’t well received by the public and only lasted a year.
-The Yorkshire version of the ident was more faithful to the original <cite>Chevron</cite> identity, with the gold ‘3’ only seen at the beginning of its ident.
+The Yorkshire version of the ident was more faithful to the original ""Chevron"" identity, with the gold ‘3’ only seen at the beginning of its ident.
 When Yorkshire Tyne Tees was taken over by Granada, the Channel 3 brand was scraped and the Tyne Tees name reinstated.

 Central was also another regional company to be taken over, this time by Carlton Communications, holder of the London weekday franchise, in 1994.
 In its first attempt at consistency across the two franchises in late 1996, both Central and Carlton in London used a set of idents designed to complement the networks programming.
 Here either the word CARLTON or CENTRAL (both visually similar) set in Gill Sans, morphed into rows of houses (Coronation Street), had their letters rearranged (for use before game shows), were spelt out with the phonetic alphabet (The Bill) or had footballs struck at them, and many other such treatments.
 Usually set in white against bright colours, this was based more on Carlton’s brand history than Central’s, but at least the Central name was retained.